MaximSimeonovIvanov/StoreManagementSystem/README.md

 java -jar lib/junit-platform-console-standalone-1.10.0.jar --class-path out --scan-class-path
 ```

-(For simplicity, an IDE like IntelliJ IDEA or Eclipse is recommended to run tests graphically.)
+(For simplicity, an IDE like IntelliJ IDEA is recommended to run tests graphically.)

 --------